cshelton/commonunion/README.md

 This library provides these two things, but loses the universalism of virtual classes.
 In particular, the set of possible classes for a particular variable must be known at compile time (and therefore must be finite).

+It is similar to Boost's Variant library.
+However, this one has been expressly designed for `constexpr` use.
+It gives up some of the guarentees if an exception is thrown during assignment.
+However, it adds syntax sugar for creating one based on a runtime (or compile time) Boolean test.

 Overview
 --------